NeuroVortex/expert-booking-marketplace/README.md

-# Facebook CRM
+# CRM Chatbot
-Facebook CRM is a FastAPI-based commercial chatbot application for interacting with clients and recording their requests.
+CRM Chatbot is a FastAPI-based commercial chatbot application that interacts with clients and records their requests on different types of messengers (e.g., Meta messenger, Telegram Messenger, etc.)

+At first, it will be designed to operate on Meta's Messenger.
-In the future, it will be equipped with an integrated LLM model to benefit from AI-based response and conversation.
+It will be equipped with an integrated LLM model to benefit from AI-based response and conversation.

 It is designed to deploy on AWS infrastructure to ensure scalability, durability, and availability.